bluz71/bluz71.github.io/_posts/2017-06-02-the-benefits-of-neovim.md

   [runtime](https://github.com/neovim/neovim/pull/4411) to run natively alongside Vimscript.
 Lua is a far nicer language than VimScript and with [LuaJIT](http://luajit.org) it is a language that should run orders of magnitude faster as well.
-This should allows Neovim plugin authors greater scope to offer complex functionality with far great performance.
+This should allow Neovim plugin authors greater scope to offer complex functionality with far great performance.

 - Asynchronous support is now less of a differentiator between Neovim and Vim